Claude-Henri Belgrand de Vaubois: Vaubois' surrender

 The siege was nearing its end.
 The French garrison had eaten all the horses, the mules, the dogs, the cats and the rats of Valletta.
 Finally, on 4 September 1800, Vaubois sent an emissary under a flag of truce to the British commander Major-General Henry Pigot.
 The following day, Pigot and Captain George Martin, RN, negotiated terms of surrender with General Vaubois and Contre-amiral Villeneuve.
 (Ironically the French excluded Captain Alexander Ball, as chief of the Maltese, from the negotiations, as the French did not want to surrender to the Maltese.)
 The British granted Vaubois and the French fair terms and the honours of war, including the right to keep their arms and spoils.
-Vaubois and his troops were quickly repatriated to Marseilles.
+Vaubois and his troops were quickly repatriated to Marseille.

 After Malta

 While the siege continued, Vaubois became a senator on 27 July 1800.
 He was named a Grand Officer of the Legion of Honour in 1804 and a Count of the Empire in 1808.
 In 1809 he led a division of the National Guard.
 He became a peer of France and Knight of St. Louis in 1814.
 During the Hundred Days in 1815, Vaubois did not join Napoleon.
-He died in 1839.
+During the Coalition's occupation of France from 1815 to 1818, Vaubois wrote to the occupational army's commander, the Duke of Wellington, to protest against looting by Coalition troops.
+Wellington responded by stating: